tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/稳定类特性/异步删除大表_intl_en.md

 ## Directions
 You can set the `innodb_async_truncate_work_enabled` parameter to `ON` to enable the async mode of `DROP TABLE`.
 The default value is `OFF`.
-The temp file is stored in the directory specified by the `innodb_async_drop_tmp_dirr` parameter.
 The size of the file to be truncated each time is controlled by the `innodb_async_truncate_size` parameter.

 | Parameter                                  | Effective Immediately | Type    | Default Value | Valid Values/Value Range      | Description                                                         |
 | ---------------------------------- | ---- | ------ | ---- | ------------------------- | ------------------------------ |